 “We’ve handled nearly every single kind of medical negligence claim that’s out there in the world…”

-[Ernest] Under our laws in Pennsylvania medical malpractice is measured by whether or not a doctor, or another healthcare provider, comports themselves with something called the ‘standard of care.’
-The standard of care for the rest of us is simply whether or not the doctor or healthcare provider has done their job.
+Under Pennsylvania medical malpractice laws, medical malpractice is measured by whether or not a physician comports themselves with something called the ‘standard of care.’
+The standard of care for the rest of us is whether a healthcare provider has done their job.
 If they fail to do their job for you and you are hurt then you’ve likely been the victim of medical malpractice.

-‘Lawyer of the Year’ Victor Pribanic answers questions about Medical Malpractice in this exclusive interview.
+‘Lawyer of the Year’ Victor Pribanic discusses Medical Malpractice

 MT: What information do you need for the free, initial consultation?